 In terms of sheer beauty, few hiking routes in the world can match California's John Muir Trail, which passes through parts of Yosemite, Kings Canyon, and Sequoia National Parks along its 211-mile path.
 The route, which is actually part of the much larger Pacific Crest Trail, offers numerous day hikes or can be tackled end-to-end for a true backcountry adventure.
 Breathtaking vistas, crystal clear streams, and peaceful solitude are the norm here as backpackers find their way through the High Sierra Mountains.

 Montana is a state filled with beautiful scenery, but Glacier National Park just might take the cake as the absolute best of them all.
 To get a true look at what this park has to offer, take a stroll along the 11-mile round-trip Grinnell Glacier Trail, which takes hikers out to an overlook that provides spectacular views of some of the parks namesake features.

 This trail is only open from July to September, but it is a can't-miss walk during those summer months when the weather is at its best.

 Hawksbill Loop Trail - Shenandoah National Park

 At just 3 miles in length, the Hawksbill Loop Trail in Virginia's Shenandoah National Park may not seem very long, but it packs plenty of punch.
-The route wanders along part of the legendary Appalachian Trail on its way up to the top of Hawksbill – the highest point in the park at just over 4000 feet.
-Along the way, hikers can spot plenty of wildlife as they wander there way up to the summit where they'll discover a stone platform that offers views of thick forests and rolling hills that stretch to the horizon.
+The route wanders along part of the legendary Appalachian Trail on its way up to the top of Hawksbill – the highest point in the park at just over 4000 feet in altitude.
+Along the way, hikers can spot plenty of wildlife as they work their way up to the summit where they'll discover a stone platform that offers views of thick forests and rolling hills that stretch to the horizon.